KonradJuenger/GH_toolpaths/README.md

 #### Changelog

+###### 0.1.6-alpha7
+- async upload to printer
+- refactor of vasemode layerheight
+- introduction of layerheight generator: creates a layerheights based on slope
+- better default values
+- licensing popup when license is expired

 ###### 0.1.5-alpha6

 - option to disable licensing , plugin will not try to load automatically until licensing is enabled